 The Citadel Real Estate Foundation ("TCREF") was formed and created in January 2016 and is a separately chartered corporation.
 TCREF was organized for the specific purpose to operate exclusively for the benefit of The Citadel, as well as to perform the functions of and to carry out the purposes of The Citadel, by providing support and assistance to The Citadel in such a manner as determined by TCREF's Board of Directors.
 TCREF was created to purchase, receive, hold, invest, reinvest, lease, mortgage, develop, and administer cash and other property of any nature (real, personal, intangible, or mixed).
-All directors of TCREF's Board must be appointed by vote of TCREF's Board, and the Chairman of the Citadel BOV is entitled to nominate one candidate to represent the BOV which must be approved by TCREF's Board.
+All directors of TCREF's Board must be appointed by vote of TCREF's Board, and the Chairman of the Citadel BOV is entitled to nominate one candidate to represent the BOV which must be approved by TCREF's board.
 The Chairman of TCF's Board is entitled to also nominate one candidate to represent TCF which must be approved by TCREF's Board.
-The Chairman of the BOV, the Chairman of TCF's Board, and the President of The Citadel serve as ex officio, nonvoting advisers to TCREF's Board.
+The Chairman of the Citadel serve as ex officio, nonvoting advisers to TCREF's Board.
 Because of the nature and significance of its relationship with the College, its basic financial statements are discretely presented with those of The Citadel.
 TCREF reports its financial results on a calendar year basis.
 Copies of TCREF's separately issued financial statements can be obtained by sending a request to the following address: The Citadel Real Estate Foundation, 171 Moultrie St., Charleston, South Carolina 29409.